muensc/hello-world/README.md

 # hello-world
-My test repository to get familair with GitHub
+My test repository to get familiar with GitHub